odddollar/Hertz-hunter/API.md

 ## `POST /api/settings`

 Allows for updating the settings of the device by providing the desired settings index.
 This updates the device's internal state.
-A schema example for the request body is below:
+A schema example for the request body is shown below:

 ```json
 {